AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 below -95%, so excessively strong armor acts only as a buffer against high melee skill of opponents.

-The current pointsman's melee bonus (~d~ + % where '~' stands for a number), armor modifier ([melee] and {ranged} bonuses) and other detailed stats can be viewed in the skill menu, accessible via the `#` command, which summarizes all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.
+The current pointsman's melee bonus (xdy + %, which means rolling 'x'-many 'y'-sided dice + some bonus values), armor modifier ([melee] and {ranged} bonuses) and other detailed stats can be viewed in the skill menu, accessible via the `#` command, which summarizes all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.
 It is always good to check the condition of your character, as you may notice some important changes in the character's condition.
 It would be very sad to lose control over your teammate just due to not finding out that he/she